-University alumnus Richard T. Carson, now an economics professor at the University of California, San Diego, will speak at 2 p.m. in McCool Hall's Taylor Auditorium.
+University alumnus Richard T. Carson, now an economics professor at the University of California, San Diego, will speak at 1:30 p.m. in McCool Hall's Taylor Auditorium.
 The event is free and open to all.
 Originally scheduled in February, Carson's visit was postponed due to inclement weather.

 "Evolution of Economic Thought on Climate Change" will be the title of his remarks.
 The 45-minute presentation will conclude with a question-and-answer period.

 Founded in 1913, the department first was named the markets and rural economics department.
 It is fourth oldest among the College of Agriculture and Life Sciences degree-awarding units.

 A 1977 MSU graduate, Carson has been called the world's most cited environmental economist.
 He served as principal investigator for economic damage assessments of the massive 1989 Exxon Valdez oil spill in Alaska.